dherault/serverless-offline/README.md

 * When no Content-Type header is set on a request, API Gateway defaults to `application/json`, and so does the plugin.
   But if you send an `application/x-www-form-urlencoded` or a `multipart/form-data` body with an `application/json` (or no) Content-Type, API Gateway won't parse your data (you'll get the ugly raw as input), whereas the plugin will answer 400 (malformed JSON).
   Please consider explicitly setting your requests' Content-Type and using separate templates.

-## Usage with Webpack

-Use [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) to compile and bundle your ES-next code

 ## Token authorizers